renaissance-publishing/renaissance/content/chapters/03-the-commonwealth-today.md

 Philosophers, thinkers and academics are pushing the bounds of ethics, natural philosophy, political philosophy, medicine, and the arts.
 The Commonwealth's leading thinkers have begun to develop the fundamental ideas behind rationalism, to develop sophisticated political thought, and to explore the precursors of a theory of calculus.

-They have also been able to deduce that the world is round, and increasingly sophisticated and capable sailing vessals have enabled them to voyage out into the ocean to explore — and to build increasingly prosperous webs of trade along their coasts and seas.
+They have also been able to deduce that the world is round, and increasingly sophisticated and capable sailing vessels have enabled them to voyage out into the ocean to explore it — and to build increasingly prosperous webs of trade along their coasts.
-They have recently begun to construct large, multi-masted vessals, capable of sailing great distances on the open ocean.
+They have recently begun to construct large, two-masted vessels, capable of sailing great distances on the open ocean.

 The Commonwealth has also developed sophisticated techniques for capturing natural sources of energy.
-Windmills, water-wheels and aqueducts allow the citizens of the Commonwealth to use winds and streams in agriculture and artisenry.
+Windmills, water-wheels and aqueducts allow the citizens of the Commonwealth to use winds and streams in agriculture and artisanry.

 They are also making increasingly sophisticated use of gunpowder.
 Developed more than two hundred years ago, some of the earliest uses of gunpowder where awkward and dangerous; more modern uses, including fixed cannons and matchlock rifles, are far more effective, and are beginning to change the nature of warfare.